osilander/203.311/Week6/Week6.md

 Do this for both of your new genomes.
 Last, we **must rename our sequences so that they are unique**.
 To do this, simply click on your masked file and edit the name of the sequence in the top left window of the RStudio browser window.
 I recommend simply renaming the fasta sequence as the name of the location, so for example replace `MN908947.3` with `montana`. **Make sure to also save it** (ctrl-s).

 Now we can begin our phylogenetic analysis.
-We will do this in two ways.
-First, we will perform it for a specific gene (the spike); then we will do it for the whole genome.
+We will perform for the whole genome.
+First, however, let's take a look at what is in our genome.

-### Finding the open reading frame
+### Finding annotations

-If we want to find a specific gene (or region), we must first figure out where in the genome that gene is.
+If we wanted to find a specific gene (or region), we must first figure out where in the genome that gene is.
 While there are several ways to do this (e.g. you could freshly annotate your new genome), we will rely on the data that already exists in [Genbank](https://www.ncbi.nlm.nih.gov/genbank/ "The real deal"), which has been carefully vetted.

 The steps below should be done in the `R` console.